Tennessee Renaissance Festival Policies

 - There are designated smoking areas at the Festival, indicated on the map included with your program.
-For tobacco smoking, e-cigarettes, or legal vapor smoking products you must use the designated areas.
+For tobacco smoking, e-cigarettes, or legal vapor smoking products you must use these designated areas.
 Receptacles are available to dispose of your cigarette butts.
 Do not throw cigarette butts on the ground.

 - There is also a designated smoking area on the castle grounds.

 - Castle Grounds Tour are only scheduled on open Festival days, traditionally in May, from 11am - 3pm, weather permitting.
 Castle tours may be cancelled due to inclement weather.
 No refunds or rain passes are issued due to inclement weather.

 - You must have on the wristband of the day to take the castle tour.

 - You must be in the castle tour line before 3pm to take the tour - at 3pm the tour gates are closed.
-We suggest you plan to tour early as there will be a shorter wait time.
+We suggest you plan to tour early as the lines are shorter; the lines are longer in the afternoon

 - When in the castle, please remember that you are a guest in the owner's home.